Global Header

 What role do TLDs play in domain names?

 TLDs complete your domain name and give it context.
 Think of the TLD as your digital street address.
-It helps people and search engines understand your website’s place online.
+It helps people and search engines understand your website’s place online and the kind of web based service or content it offers.

 For instance: